 Retail banking.
-Loans, deposits, and other credit products for high-net worth individuals and consumers.
+Loans, deposits, and other products for public institutions, high-net worth individuals and consumers.

 Corporate banking.
-Loans, deposits and other credit products for corporate, small to medium-sized businesses, and institutional customers.
+Loans, deposits and other credit products for corporate, small to medium-sized businesses.

 Treasury and Investments.
 Money market, investments and treasury services, and investments in associates and related activities.